AlexKhymenko/ngx-permissions/README.md

 Permission directive
 ----------------------------

-Permission module exposes directive `permissions` that can show/hide elements of your application based on set of permissions.
+Permission module exposes directive `permissionsOnly` and `permissionsExcept` that can show/hide elements of your application based on set of permissions.

 Permission directive accepts several attributes: